dice-group/OWL_Pellet_Explanation/README.md

 ## Features
 - Uses **Pellet Reasoner** to perform reasoning over OWL ontologies.
-- Generates explanations for OWL individuals using **Manchester Syntax**.
+- Generates explanations for multiple OWL individuals using **Manchester Syntax**.
 - Saves explanations to text files for future reference.
-- Allows interactive selection of individuals when a name doesn't match.
+- Allows interactive selection list of individuals when given individual name doesn't match.

 ## Prerequisites
 Before you can run the project, ensure you have the following installed: